 It’s a big deal for visitors to hand over their email addresses.
 After all, inboxes are one of the only sacred spaces we have left.
 Let them know how grateful you are by thanking leads for signing up and then follow up with them immediately to validate their decision.

 Your lead generation form is a great moment to get to know your leads.
 Think about the kind of information that would be useful for you to have – their job title?
 What kind of business they run?
 How many employees they have?

-The more you know about your leads, the easier it is to personalise your communication with them.
-For example, if you know that a lead manages a team of 10 people, you can share content and tips that centre around management and organisation.
+The more you know about your leads, the easier it is to personalize your communication with them.
+For example, if you know that a lead manages a team of 10 people, you can share content and tips that centre around management and organization.

 HubSpot asks subscribers to share their company name and how many employees work there before they can download this guide.